Best Itinerary for 10 days in Portugal | Stories by Soumya

 Check out more amazing day trips from Lisbon.

-This was how our 10 day Portugal itinerary by train looked like.
+This was what our 10-day Portugal itinerary by train looked like.

 If we had some more time, we would have loved to visit the beaches of Algarve, the medieval city of Evora, and the heritage town of Braga.
 For the next time, then.

 Are you planning to visit Portugal for 10 days or more?
-Need help with something?
-Drop us a comment below and we will get back to you.
+Do you need help with something?
+Leave us a comment below, and we will respond to you.

 More than 10 days in Portugal?